 4.1 Alignment between organisational strategy and supply chain design

 It is clear that Zara's supply chain design is strongly connected with organisation's strategy.Zara's supply chain design is certainly in accordance with their organization's strategy.
 Fashion speed necessitates the company to spot the trends, understand them and create garments and deliver them before the consumers' interest wanes.
 This is facilitated by the network, who are based on centralised decision making, rapid information exchange, small batch production and frequent replenishment.
 Fisher's theory suggests a product that is often innovative is one that has uncertain demand and brief life cycles, like Zara's products.
-A responsive supply chain design is therefore more appropriate than an efficient supply chain design
+A responsive supply chain design is therefore more appropriate than an efficient supply chain design (Fisher 1997, 108).

 Centralised hub enhances strategic control.
 It enables designers, merchandisers, buyers, logistics and data teams to make decisions in a timely fashion.
 This reinforces the coursework idea of strategic fit – Supply chain processes, resources and capabilities shape around the competitive priorities of time and flexibility.
 Zara also incentives its employees by taking into account the feedback from its stores to make replenishment decisions rather than just relying on long-range forecasts.
 This limits the reliance on faulty forecasts, which can be useful as demand for fashion products is hard to forecast.